trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 	...
 	\end{INTERFACE_BOUNDARIES}

 Interface boundaries, unlike interior boundaries, do not create holes in model domain or the mesh. _Interface boundaries that are contained (embedded) in other interface boundaries must be defined within the block in order from outer to inner to properly define the material names_.
 The ordering of interface boundaries that are not embedded in another is not important.
-(Additions to HOQMesh to remove this restriction will require code to determine whether or not a given curve is embedded within another, and has not yet been implemented.
-HOQMesh essentially uses a painters algorithm to specify the material names.)
+(Additions to HOHQMesh to remove this restriction will require code to determine whether or not a given curve is embedded within another, and has not yet been implemented.
+HOHQMesh essentially uses a painters algorithm to specify the material names.)
 If interface curves are not being used to delineate material boundaries (i.e. for mesh alignment alone and not with the ISM-MM mesh file format), then the ordering is unimportant.

 ###Example